Papa Noël Nedule: Repatriation of his remains and discreet burial

 Plans were made for the repatriation of Papa Noël's body to Kinshasa, with the removal scheduled for 1 March 2025.
 However, by February 2025, La Prospérité reported that petitions by his family for assistance from the governments of the Democratic Republic of the Congo and the Republic of the Congo had met with silence, despite Papa Noël's explicit desire to be interred in Kinshasa.
 Former Republic of Congo Minister of Justice Ouabari Mariotti also intervened, urging the DRC authorities to ensure repatriation in accordance with Papa Noël's last wishes.
 A funeral ceremony was held in Villetaneuse, France, on 2 March 2025, during which Émile Ngoy Kassongo, Ambassador of the DRC to France, paid tribute on behalf of President Félix Tshisekedi.
 Papa Noël's remains were finally repatriated to Kinshasa on 4 March 2025.

-On 10 March 2025, his interment was carried out discreetly at Gombe Cemetery in Kinshasa, where Le Grand Kallé, Franco Luambo, and Nico Kassanda were also rested.
-The burial, held at dusk, occurred without public ceremonies or official state presence, overshadowed by internal family disputes over funeral expenses.
+On 10 March 2025, his interment was carried out discreetly at Gombe Cemetery in Kinshasa, where Le Grand Kallé, Franco Luambo, and Nico Kasanda were also rested.
+The burial, held at dusk, occurred without public ceremonies or official state presence, and was overshadowed by internal family disputes over funeral expenses.
 The modest nature of the burial was widely criticized as a missed opportunity to properly honor a figure of Papa Noël's stature.